Pandemics have been part of human history for thousands of years.

-Time reports that microbes evolve about 40 million times faster than humans; eventually, one tiny virus could evolve in a way that spreads easily and completely devastates our immune systems.
+Time reports that microbes evolve about 40 million times faster than humans.
+Eventually, one tiny virus evolves in a way that spreads easily and completely devastates our immune systems.
 The COVID-19 pandemic is a perfect example of how a virus can quickly ravage communities on a global scale.

 What Is a Pandemic?